 To be admitted to either type of certificate program and to begin studies, an applicant must hold an earned baccalaureate degree from a regionally accredited college or university or present evidence of the equivalent.
 Some certificate programs may require applicants to hold an advanced degree prior to admission.
-The applicant must submit to The Graduate School official transcripts covering all previous work, undergraduate, and graduate, which must be of at least the following quality: a cumulative grade point average (GPA) of 3.0 for the entire undergraduate record, or 3.0 GPA for the last two (2) years, or 3.5 GPA or higher in the entire final year.
+The applicant must submit official transcripts covering all previous work, undergraduate, and graduate, which must be of at least the following quality: a cumulative grade point average (GPA) of 3.0 for the entire undergraduate record, or 3.0 GPA for the last two (2) years of full-time coursework, or 3.5 GPA or higher in the entire final year to The Graduate School.
 Non-degree students may take up to 6-credits before being formally admitted to an UConn certificate program.
 Students may not use courses completed at other institutions to satisfy requirements of a UConn certificate program.
 Currently matriculated UConn students must apply for admission to a certificate program in a term before all of the required courses are complete.
 If a student earns a certificate and is subsequently admitted to a related graduate degree program, all credits from the certificate may be counted toward the graduate degree, subject to the approval of graduate program faculty in that area of concentration.
 The terminal date associated with the degree will be determined using the date of the first (1st) certificate class as the initial date of enrollment for the degree.

 Occasionally students who hold a baccalaureate degree but do not qualify for admission to a certificate program may be granted Provisional admission, based on a recommendation from the program.
+Students admitted Provisionally must have a cumulative bachelor’s grade point average (GPA) of 2.6 or higher.
 If such a student does not meet the minimum academic standards of The Graduate School after completing 3-credits, the student is subject to dismissal and will be allowed to enroll only upon recommendation from the program.

 Individuals with appropriate preparation who have not been admitted to any of the admissions categories described above may take courses as non-degree students.
-All non-degree students are presumed to be taking courses for reasons other than earning a certificate, Sixth-Year diploma in professional education, or a graduate degree at the Univer-sity.
-Should they later be admitted to a graduate degree, certificate, or Sixth-Year diploma in a professional education program at the University, usually no more than 6-credits will be acceptable toward the degree.
+All non-degree students are presumed to be taking courses for reasons other than earning a certificate, Sixth-Year diploma in professional education, or a graduate degree at the University.
+Should they later be admitted to a graduate degree, certificate, or Sixth-Year diploma in a professional education program at the University, limited credits will be acceptable toward the degree.
 Credits accepted toward graduate degree must be of B (not B-) quality or higher.
 For further information, contact the Office of the Registrar at: http://registrar.uconn.edu/ or 860-486-3331.

 Admission of University Faculty and Staff